akhilsb/hashrand-rs/README.md

-# HashRand: Asynchronous Random Beacon using Hash functions
+# Random Beacons in Monte-Carlo: Asynchronous Random Beacon using Hash functions
 **On Zenodo**: We organize this artifact into two parts: HashRand asynchronous protocol into `hashrand-rs.zip` and the Post-Quantum Asynchronous SMR protocol into `pqsmr-rs.zip`.

 **On Github**: This Github repository and the `hashrand-rs.zip` file on Zenodo contains a Rust implementation of the following distributed protocols.